 Ruth is a financial adviser with a difference.
 She has a head for figures but a passion for notes.

 She is obsessed with music, and sharing it with everyone – particularly those who wouldn’t otherwise have access to classical music, the opportunity to learn an instrument, or sing.

 As part of her business ethic, Ruth puts her money where her mouth is.
-RWA sponsors local music and arts events through its Ethics in Action initiative (EiA).
-Ruth is passionate about the importance of culture in the community, and creating opportunities for everyone in our community to access learning and culture.
+She is passionate about the importance of learning and culture in the community, and creating opportunities for everyone in our community to access learning and culture.